Divorce and Your Account

 The DOPO must be on the form required by Ohio Adm.
 Code 3307-9-01.
 This form is required by law and cannot be altered.
 No additions, modifications or deletions can be made.
 STRS Ohio will not accept an incomplete court order as final.
 A DOPO must be issued by a Court in the State of Ohio.
 (If you are getting divorced in another state, please call STRS Ohio toll-free at 888‑227‑7877.)

-- Divorce and STRS Ohio Benefits and Rights (includes a fillable PDF of DOPO)
+- Divorce and STRS Ohio Benefits and Rights (includes link to a fillable PDF of DOPO)

 DOPO review prior to filing: Draft DOPOs can be faxed to STRS Ohio’s Legal Department at 614‑744‑3343 for review prior to filing with an Ohio court.
 Please allow at least 15 business days for review.